ifm/documentation/O3R/ProductsDescription/Firmware_0.13.13-221_Release_Notes.md

-# FIRMWARE 0.13.11 RELEASE NOTES  !!!!!PRELIMINARY!!!!
+# FIRMWARE 0.13.13 RELEASE NOTES  !!!!!PRELIMINARY!!!!
-The following release note provides an overview of the features of the Firmware 0.13.11 Version.
+The following release note provides an overview of the features of the Firmware 0.13.13 Version.
 Please refer to the ifm O3Rs website [www.ifm3d.com](http://www.ifm3d.com) for further information.

 ## 1. Previous Releases
-There is no previous FW release for image processing system M03975.
+There is no previous FW release for image processing platform M03975.
-The FW-release 0.13.11 does not operate with image processing system M03903 and their heads.
+The FW-release 0.13.13 does not operate with image processing platform M03903 and their heads.

-## 2. Compatible Image Processing Systems
+## 2. Compatible Image Processing Platforms
-This firmware release can be applied to the following ifm image processing systems:
+This firmware release can be applied to the following ifm image processing platform:
 <table border="1px solid black">
   <tr>
     <th>article</th>